linainsaf/Dual-Attention-Guided-Gaze-Target-Detection-in-the-Wild/README.md

 ## Resulted blocks

 - Preprocess Image for input block, which receives as input : The original image.
 And as output, gives us : Eye patches, the cropped head images and the Depth Estimation map
 - 3D Gaze Estimation module, which receives as input : Eye patches and cropped head images.
-And as output, gives us : The 3D gaze estimation [gx, gy, gz] and the head position.
+And as output, gives us : The 3D gaze estimation [gx, gy, gz].
 - Dual Attention Module,  which receives as input  : Depth Estimation maps of an image, the head pose [yaw, pitch] and the 3D Gaze Estimation [gx, gy, gz] extracted from the last block .
 And as output, gives us : The Depth Attention Map and the FOV attention Map.
 - Gaze Target Detection Module, which receives as input  : The Depth Attention Map and the FOV attention Map.
 And as output, gives us : the Heat map regression.